Renters' Rights Act 2025, Phase 1 commencement

 Transition readiness pack

-Landlord guide to damp and mould in England 2026: Awaab's Law mandatory response timeframes, HHSRS Category 1 assessments, the legal duty to address damp and mould hazards, and practical remediation steps.
+Landlord guide to damp and mould in England 2026: Awaab's Law mandatory response timeframes, HHSRS High hazard assessments, the legal duty to address damp and mould hazards, and practical remediation steps.

-Damp and mould in rental properties is the most common Category 1 hazard identified under the Housing Health and Safety Rating System (HHSRS).
-Following the death of two-year-old Awaab Ishak from mould exposure in a social rented home, Parliament introduced Awaab's Law — mandatory response timeframes for hazard reports.
-The Renters' Rights Act 2025 extends Awaab's Law to the private rented sector from 1 May 2026.
-Private landlords in England must now respond to damp and mould reports within statutory timeframes or face legal liability.
+Damp and mould in rental properties is the most common High (H) hazard identified under the Housing Health and Safety Rating System (HHSRS).
+Following the death of two-year-old Awaab Ishak from mould exposure in a social rented home, Parliament introduced Awaab's Law, mandatory response timeframes for hazard reports.
+The Renters' Rights Act 2025 is expected to extend Awaab's Law to the private rented sector — date to be confirmed by secondary legislation.
+Private landlords in England should prepare to respond to damp and mould reports within statutory timeframes.

 What causes damp and mould in rental properties?